Domo (NASDAQ:DOMO) Issues Q2 2023 Earnings Guidance

+Domo (NASDAQ:DOMO – Get Rating) last posted its earnings results on Thursday, May 26th.
+The company reported ($0.23) EPS for the quarter, topping the consensus estimate of ($0.40) by $0.17.
+The business had revenue of $74.50 million for the quarter, compared to analyst estimates of $74.10 million.
+The company’s quarterly revenue was up 24.0% compared to the same quarter last year.
+During the same period in the previous year, the company earned ($0.58) earnings per share.
+On average, analysts anticipate that Domo will post -4.21 EPS for the current fiscal year.

 In other Domo news, Director Joy Driscoll Durling sold 1,940 shares of the firm’s stock in a transaction dated Wednesday, April 13th.
 The shares were sold at an average price of $51.68, for a total transaction of $100,259.20.
-Following the transaction, the director now owns 19,609 shares of the company’s stock, valued at approximately $1,013,393.12.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, COO Catherine Wong sold 36,000 shares of the firm’s stock in a transaction dated Monday, April 4th.
-The shares were sold at an average price of $55.24, for a total transaction of $1,988,640.00.
-Following the transaction, the chief operating officer now directly owns 160,638 shares in the company, valued at approximately $8,873,643.12.
+Following the completion of the transaction, the director now owns 19,609 shares in the company, valued at $1,013,393.12.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, COO Catherine Wong sold 3,750 shares of the firm’s stock in a transaction dated Thursday, March 17th.
+The stock was sold at an average price of $46.89, for a total transaction of $175,837.50.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 106,053 shares of company stock worth $5,441,410 in the last three months.
-Insiders own 10.85% of the company’s stock.
+In the last quarter, insiders sold 106,053 shares of company stock valued at $5,441,410.
+10.85% of the stock is owned by corporate insiders.

-Several large investors have recently added to or reduced their stakes in DOMO.
-Lazard Asset Management LLC boosted its holdings in shares of Domo by 90.1% in the 1st quarter.
-Lazard Asset Management LLC now owns 1,561 shares of the company’s stock valued at $78,000 after buying an additional 740 shares in the last quarter.
-Penserra Capital Management LLC boosted its stake in Domo by 44.7% in the 4th quarter.
-Penserra Capital Management LLC now owns 1,684 shares of the company’s stock worth $83,000 after purchasing an additional 520 shares in the last quarter.
-Advisor Group Holdings Inc. boosted its stake in Domo by 29.9% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 3,625 shares of the company’s stock worth $203,000 after purchasing an additional 835 shares in the last quarter.
-Point72 Hong Kong Ltd boosted its stake in Domo by 60.7% in the 1st quarter.
-Point72 Hong Kong Ltd now owns 4,188 shares of the company’s stock worth $212,000 after purchasing an additional 1,582 shares in the last quarter.
-Finally, Mackenzie Financial Corp boosted its stake in Domo by 16.3% in the 4th quarter.
-Mackenzie Financial Corp now owns 5,561 shares of the company’s stock worth $276,000 after purchasing an additional 778 shares in the last quarter.
-Institutional investors and hedge funds own 72.40% of the company’s stock.
+Large investors have recently bought and sold shares of the company.
+Washington Harbour Partners LP raised its stake in shares of Domo by 670.4% in the first quarter.
+Washington Harbour Partners LP now owns 578,583 shares of the company’s stock valued at $29,259,000 after acquiring an additional 503,483 shares during the last quarter.
+Weiss Multi Strategy Advisers LLC raised its stake in shares of Domo by 4.0% in the first quarter.
+Weiss Multi Strategy Advisers LLC now owns 234,825 shares of the company’s stock valued at $11,875,000 after acquiring an additional 8,953 shares during the last quarter.
+Point72 Hong Kong Ltd raised its stake in shares of Domo by 60.7% in the first quarter.
+Point72 Hong Kong Ltd now owns 4,188 shares of the company’s stock valued at $212,000 after acquiring an additional 1,582 shares during the last quarter.
+Goldman Sachs Group Inc. raised its stake in shares of Domo by 6.4% in the first quarter.
+Goldman Sachs Group Inc. now owns 358,186 shares of the company’s stock valued at $18,114,000 after acquiring an additional 21,562 shares during the last quarter.
+Finally, State Street Corp raised its stake in shares of Domo by 1.1% in the first quarter.
+State Street Corp now owns 640,407 shares of the company’s stock valued at $32,385,000 after acquiring an additional 6,884 shares during the last quarter.
+Institutional investors own 72.40% of the company’s stock.

 Domo Company Profile (Get Rating)